 Solution: Deposit and penalties for not paying an invoice in full

 You’ve completed and delivered your work.
-Client approves it and promises to pay the invoice in the next few days.
+The client approves it and promises to pay the invoice in the next few days.
 Several weeks pass, and nothing happens.
-When confronted, client claims that they forgot to pay.
-They promise to pay once again...
-And the cycle continues.
+When confronted, the client claims that they forgot to pay.
+They promise to pay once again - and the cycle continues.
 Well, Monika Jansen of Jansen Communication chose a more direct approach to handle “those who do not pay”.

 Work with an attorney to draft a contract that spells out late fees or other penalties for not paying an invoice in full.